arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/exersizes/exersize 1/exersize.md

 }
 ```

-You should create a java web application that allows adding into elastic search such information and allowing this information to be accessed using the tracking id or the type of the book or the name of the book.
+You should create a java web application that allows adding into elasticsearch such information and allowing this information to be accessed using the tracking id or the type of the book or the name of the book.

 ## Requirements